srimur/ClouddefenseBot/README.md

 # CloudDefenseBot

-This repository contains a Flask application that serves as a chatbot for CloudDefense.ai.
-The chatbot fetches support articles from the CloudDefense support website and uses OpenAI's GPT model to provide relevant answers to user queries.
+This repository contains a Flask application that serves as a chatbot for CloudDefense.ai
 ## Table of Contents

 - [Prerequisites](#prerequisites)